Open Carpal Tunnel Surgery for Carpal Tunnel Syndrome

 After surgery, the hand is wrapped.
 The stitches are removed 10 to 14 days after surgery.
 The pain and numbness may go away right after surgery or may take several months to subside.
 Try to avoid heavy use of your hand for up to 3 months.

-When you return to work depends on whether the dominant hand (the hand you use most) was involved, on your work activities, and on the effort that you put into rehabilitative physical therapy.
+When you return to work depends on whether the dominant hand (the hand you use most) was involved, what your work activities are, and how much effort you put into rehabilitative physical therapy.

 Why It Is Done